fabnicol/RMercury/README.md

 ## An R interface for Mercury

-The module is labelled 'ri' for 'R Inteface'.
+The module is labelled 'ri' for 'R Interface'.

+### Status

++ Preliminary design and programming completed.
++ Currently the library builds and linked programs build with it (30 April 2021).
++ Serious segfault issues to be solved at runtime.

 ### Prerequisites